creecedev/NetSuite-Tools-For-WebStorm/README.md

 # NetSuite Tools For WebStorm
 NetSuite Tools For WebStorm, is an open-source WebStorm plugin that uses NetSuite SuiteTalk 2016.1 WSDL to provide the ability to:
-  - Specify ANY NetSuite File Cabinet Folder as the project root directory or select from any folder within SuiteScripts or SuiteBundles
+  - Specify any NetSuite File Cabinet Folder as the project root directory or select from any folder within SuiteScripts or SuiteBundles
-  - Upload Files to NetSuite File Cabinet
+  - Upload single or groups of files to NetSuite File Cabinet
-  - Compare local File(s) against NetSuite File Cabinet
+  - Compare local files against NetSuite File Cabinet

+Available Options:
 ![Screenshot](https://plugins.jetbrains.com/files/8305/screenshot_15807.png)

 # How To Use
-This plugin functions extremely similar to the Eclipse plugin in that all available actions are available in a right-click menu under "NetSuite Tools".
-When you initially, create a project, you must first setup the project with login/pass/environment, select an account and then specify a root folder for which all actions will be taken relative to.
-Once the root folder is specified, the project settings are saved.
-Passwords are stored using the built in Master Password functionality encryption.
-Once a project is setup, all available action will be present in the right-click menu under "NetSuite Tools".
+### Projet Creation
+When a project is initially created, the project must be setup with a login, password, environment and NetSuite File Cabinet root folder.
+These credentials are stored using IntelliJ IDEA Open API PasswordSafe class so they are securely handled and encrypted behind your master password.
+Once a project is successfully setup, all available actions will be present in the "NetSuite Tools" list which is available by right-clicking on the project.

+*Please note that if you forget your master password, you will have to create a new one and go through the project setup again.*

+### General Tips
+- Keyboard shortcuts for availble actions such as "Upload Selected File(s)" can be set in the IDE prefrences under Keymap -> Plug-ins -> NetSuite Tools For WebStorm.
+- Any external diff tool specified in the IDE preferences will be respected when comparing local files against the NetSuite File Cabinet.
+Otherwise, the default IDE diff tool will be used.

 # How To Build
-- Create new Intellij Plugin Project and point to checked out code directory
+1. Create a new "Intellij Platform Plugin" Project and point it to the directory where the plugin code is located.
-- Add all axis .jar files under the resources/axis_1-4 as dependencies in "Module Settings"
-- Add jettison-1.3.2.jar under /Applications/IntelliJ IDEA.app/Contents/lib or wherever you download it and place it as a dependency in "Module Settings"
-- Add nsws-2016_1.jar under resources/ as a dependency in "Module Settings"
-- "Export" should be checked for all of the above added .jar files so that they will be included with the plugin when built
+2. Open "Module Settings" on the project and on the "Dependencies" tab and add the project's "resources/dependencies" directory and check the "Export" checkbox so that the libraries are included with the plugin deployment.

 # Resolving Issues
-If you encounter any issues, please create an issue.
-I maintain this in my free time so helping correct an issue is much appreciated.
+If you encounter any issues, please create an issue here on GitHub.
+I maintain this in my cannot always get to everything right away.
+Feel free to submit a pull request with any enhancements/bug fixes.

-# Known Issues
-- There needs to be some code cleanup and some better error handling which I am aware of.

 # Releases
 NetSuite Tools For WebStorm is available in the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/8305?pr=idea) and I will periodically release when there is content to warrant a new release.

 Licenses
 ----
-MIT
+This plugin's source code is under the MIT License.

+Additional Licenses for dependencies:
+   * Apache 2.0
+      * Axis and jettison libraries as well as the IntelliJ Open API
-NetSuite Application Developer License
+   * NetSuite Application Developer License
+      * NetSuite's license for using their code
 ----
-NetSuite Application Developer License is included in /src and must be agreed to

 About Me
 ----